Check List

 Add Up Your Points

-Is there a way to find out if my child may develop a learning or behavioral disorder?
+Is there a way to find out early if my child could develop a learning or behavioral disorder?

 This is a KEY question!